Back to articles

 How Google may react:

-Google’s algorithms monitor link velocity (the speed at which backlinks are acquired).
+Google’s algorithms monitor unnatural spikes in backlinks—especially from low-quality sources (those can raise red flags).
 A sudden unnatural spike can trigger algorithmic devaluation or even a manual review, potentially leading to ranking drops or penalties.

 5. Technical SEO issues that trigger spam signals